Script Encryption¶

 Encrypting Script Code¶

-Use the following command to map the source code into the image and compile it.
-Supported architectures include arm, arm64, x86, and x86_64, corresponding to different architectures of the FIRERPA server.
-Different architectures are not compatible with each other.
+Use the following command to map the source code into the container and compile.
+Supported architectures (arch) include arm, arm64, x86, x86_64, corresponding to different architectures of the FIRERPA server.
+Files compiled for different architectures are not compatible with each other.

 docker run -it --rm -v /source/dir:/data compiler:latest compile.sh --arch arm64 /data/my_important_script.py

-Normally, after running the command, you will get a my_important_script.cpython-39.so file in the same directory as your script.
-Do not rename this file.
-If you need to use a different name, you should rename the original script file directly.
-Now, in your published script package, you can delete the corresponding .py source file and include the .so file instead.
+Under normal circumstances, after running the command, you will get a file named my_important_script.cpython-39.so in the same directory as the script.
+Do not rename this file; if you need to use a different name, directly modify the original script's filename.
+When distributing the script, you can delete the corresponding .py source file and place the .so file in the appropriate directory.

 Attention